johnnoone/salt/doc/topics/pillar/index.rst

     include:
       - users

+The full include form allows three additional options.

+defaults
-The full include form allows two additional options -- passing default values to the templating engine for the included pillar file as well as an optional key under which to nest the results of the included pillar:
+  Passes default variables to the templating engine for the included file.

+key
+  if it is provided, the results of the included pillar will be nested under this key.

+overlap
+  If the top pillar and the included one provide same keys, this option defines the merging strategy.
+By default ``update`` will replace existing keys.
+  ``merge`` will keep the top keys, and ``extend`` will recursively merge keys.

 .. code-block:: yaml